MSGC Research Workshops

 - Applications will need to confirm their participation to hold their slot!

-- Complete a small project within two weeks.
+- Complete a small project within two weeks of completing the workshop

 - Less priority is given to students that have attended workshops in the past.
 (Check out our other research opportunities instead!)